gadget101/DeflectBench/README.md

 # DeflectBench
-Benchmark for evaluating rhetorical fallacy generation in LLMs
+Benchmark for evaluating rhetorical fallacy generation in LLMs Generations and evals are located in the data folder (.jsonl files).

 ## Structure
 - config.py: 80 claims, 15 prompt templates, fallacy definitions